mlb-6300/MADs_recon/README.md

       5. Select "MADs Reconciliation Service"
       6. Supply max # of candidates to return (default is 3)
       7. Select "Start Reconciling..."

+  - After the reconciliation service finishes, perfect matches with a score of 1.0 will be automatched to their correponding cell.
+Matches with a score of .75 are not exact matches, but pretty close, more than likely matching on the last name and the first name.
+Matches with a score of .5 only matched on the last name, so confidence is pretty low that these are the correct matches.
+Matches with a non-perfect score must be manually reviewed to select the best match.

 ## Notes
   - This project is based off of source code from [mphilli's](https://github.com/mphilli) [LoC Reconcilation](https://github.com/mphilli/LoC-reconcile) project.
 Please see [License](https://github.com/mlb-6300/mads_recon/blob/main/LICENSE)